mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-suggested-excluded-apps-tech-spec.md

     ```
     -   Additions to the list should be given the same amount of thought that adding new dependencies to our repo are given.
 That is, full research by our engineers to ensure nothing malicious is being brought in.
 And erring on the side of not including any.
         -   This statement (or something similar) should be added to the top of the file in a comment.
-        -   The precise methods to determine whether an app belongs on the list is currently an open question, and one that will be decided separately.
+        -   The precise methods to determine whether an app belongs on the list is described in the [epic](https://mozilla-hub.atlassian.net/browse/VPN-4412).
     -   From Santiago (this is a reminder to review these later): <https://github.com/citizenlab/test-lists/tree/master/lists>, <https://ooni.org/>, for Android <https://docs.google.com/spreadsheets/d/1j2REPQkcdPg5bNW5B3T-L8dnlNPPwAms1WlBiYvVwoc/edit#gid=0>
 -   (5-8 points) Deep linking into app for notification to work ([VPN-5034](https://mozilla-hub.atlassian.net/browse/VPN-5034)): This may be even fewer points, based on the scope (in ticket).
--   (2-5 points) Create initial list of recommended app exclusions
+-   (2-5 points) Create initial list of recommended app exclusions, from work done by Product.

 ### Create daily task in app (11-15 points total)
 <img src="./images/0004-02.png" width=800 alt="New daily task">